 An examination of conflicting theories concerning the power structure and decision-making apparatus in community politics, along with the study of related empirical data.
 Also, an analysis of democratic theories in view of recent empirical findings.
 The student will become directly involved in an empirical investigation.

-Prerequisite: 3 credit hours of Political Science or Scolology.
-Hours of class per week: 3 (2 Hours Lab).
+Prerequisite: 3 credit hours of Political Science or Scoiology.
+Hours of class per week: 3.
+Hours of Lab per week: 2.

 Psychology

 SS 291 General Psychology